abouguri/FT_PRINTF/README.md

 ```
 Hello, world!
 ```
-## Format Specifiers
+## Format Specifiers: The Art of Printing
-ft_printf provides an array of format specifiers to format different types of data.
-Here are some of the mandatory conversions:
+ft_printf offers a variety of format specifiers, akin to choosing the right type of paper and ink for each print job at Dunder Mifflin:

 >%c - Print a single character.